 Robert Patterson has served as BAYS Chief Operating Officer since August 2012.
 He brings 20+ years of professional experience in the fields of juvenile justice and child welfare.
 Robert started his career in 1994 spending more than 19 years providing regional and national leadership development to staff serving at risk children in juvenile justice programs.
 He also spent several years providing supervision in child welfare programs.
 Robert received his Bachelor’s degree from Limestone College in 1994 and his Master’s degree in High and Post-Secondary Education from Argosy University in 2014.
 He is also a graduate of the 2016 class of Leadership Tampa Bay.
 In his spare time, Robert serves as a member of the football coaching staff at Steinbrenner High School

 Yvonne Dean joined BAYS in January 2016 as the Director of Finance.
 She received her Bachelor’s degree in Accounting from American University in Washington, D.C.
 Yvonne has over 20 years of accounting and finance experience.
 She has worked in small to large size corporations, as well as, banking, government and non-profit sectors in the Washington D.C. area, New Jersey, and Florida.
 Yvonne is an avid NASCAR fan and enjoys going to the races, whenever possible.
 In 2020, Yvonne was promoted to Chief Financial Officer, where she will continue strengthening BAYS Florida's financial performance and strategies.

 Elvin Martinez, Jr. joined BAYS in July 2014 as the Director of Community Relations.
 He brings 25 years of professional experience in the fields of criminal justice, juvenile justice, and public and governmental relations.
-He has served in leadership positions on the Board of Directors of various non-profit and community organizations, including the Public Safety Coordinating Council and the Hillsborough County Anti-Drug Alliance.
-Elvin is the current Chair of the Florida Juvenile Justice Association’s Legislative Committee, Chair-Elect of the Circuit 13 Juvenile Justice Advisory Board and the West Tampa Chamber of Commerce and serves on the St. Joseph Catholic Church Parish Pastoral Council.
+Elvin currently serves on the Executive Committee of the Florida Juvenile Justice Association (FJJA), Chairs the Circuit 13 Juvenile Justice Advisory Board, is President-Elect of the West Tampa Chamber of Commerce and serves on the St. Joseph Catholic Church Parish Pastoral Council.
 His advocacy and focus on legislative and policy matters helps BAYS’ play an active role in improving the services that are available to the children and families that we serve.